iqtree/iqtree.github.io/doc/Tutorial.md

 Therefore, I would only use 3 cores for this example data.
 For later analysis with your same data set, you can stick to the determined number.

+Depending on the compute system it might be required to set an upper limit of CPU cores that can automatically be assigned.
+Use the `-ntmax` option to do so.
+For instance

+    iqtree -s example.phy -m TIM2+I+G -nt AUTO -ntmax 8

+does the same as above, but only allows to use up to 8 CPU cores.
+By default all cores of the current machine would be used as maximum.

 Where to go from here?
 ----------------------------
 <div class="hline"></div>